One of the ways I love working with clients is through Parts work.

 It isn’t a case of us having “good” and “bad” parts.
 All parts of us have what’s known as positive intention.
 They are striving to do their best for us, it’s just that sometimes what that part believes is a good strategy may have unintended consequences.

 And of course when we’re open to the possibility that internally we’re made up of multiple aspects of ourselves, we’ve already taken the first step in understanding how we might sometimes feel conflicted.
 The next step is harnessing the differing capabilities and capacities of these parts to find a resolution to our internal disagreements.

-Anyone that has ever brought a team successfully together, I mean really together, working as one on a common goal will have a sense of what just what can be achieved when the whole team is pulling in the same direction.
+Anyone who has ever brought a team successfully together, I mean really together, working as one on a common goal, will have a sense of just what can be achieved when the whole team is pulling in the same direction.
 Each team member acknowledging the different team members’ strengths and differing viewpoints.
 Each member supporting the others.
-The sum of the parts really is greater than the whole.
+When this happens the sum of the parts really is greater than the whole.

 The same thing

 Just like the team that could do with some guidance, sometimes different parts of ourselves are in conflict – wanting different things.
-They actually all want to project “you” to success, They’re just trying to do it in different ways.
+They actually all want to help “you” to succeed, they’re just trying to do it in different ways.
 Sometimes we can be very aware of these parts, we might even say something like “Part of me wants to….”, which might imply another part doesn’t, perhaps?

 Parts Therapy involves getting to know these parts better, uncover their common purpose and agree an agenda that suits them both.
 I’m merely a facilitator in that process.
 Your parts have everything they need to succeed, it’s a case of allowing each of them to be heard and contribute.